 for more information about the area.

-Between the Trails is a large vintage 2 story, 1900 square foot vacation rental home that sleeps 8-10 people.
-With 4 bedrooms, 2 full bathrooms, 2 dens, and a large kitchen, there is plenty of room for everyone.
+Between the Trails is a large vintage 2 story, 1900 sq ft vacation rental home that sleeps 8-10 guests.
+It has 4 bedrooms, 2 full bathrooms, 2 dens, a spacious kitchen, & many other amenities.

-Park your car & forget about it during your stay.
-Grab your fishing pole & head to the Holston river that winds through Damascus.
-Walk or ride your bike along the tree-lined streets.
-Or simply relax on the large deck of the house.
-Your visit will evoke rest, relaxation and leave you wanting to return to both Damascus & Between the Trails again!
+Fish the river that winds through town.
+Walk along the tree-lined streets.
+Reconnect with family & friends on the large deck of the house.
+A visit will leave you wanting to return to both Damascus & Between the Trails again!

 Originally called the Virginia-Carolina Railway, Norfolk & Western absorbed the line in 1919 and ran its last train on March 31, 1977.